 Less than significant impact.
-As discussed above, locations for replacement and/or new shelters within existing or potential scenic routes is limited.
+As discussed above, locations for replacement and/or new shelters and future advertising displays within existing or potential scenic routes is limited.
 Furthermore, shelters would be located within an existing sidewalk.
-Therefore, while transit shelters could change views from scenic routes, no visual impacts to existing trees, rock outcroppings or historic buildings along these routes is anticipated.
+Therefore, while transit shelters and future advertising displays could change views from scenic routes, no visual impacts to existing trees, rock outcroppings or historic buildings along these routes is anticipated.
 Impacts on scenic highways would be less than significant and no mitigation is required.